terramate-io/terramate/docs/cli/cmdline/script/run.md

 # Script Run

-**Note:** This is an experimental command that is likely subject to change in the future.
+**Note:** This is an upcoming experimental feature that is subject to change in the future.
+To use it now, you must enable the project config option `terramate.config.experiments = ["scripts"]`

 The `script run LABEL...` command will run a Terramate script over a set of stacks.
 The `LABEL` (one or more) needs to exactly match the labels defined in the `script` block: